felipepenha/git-plumbing/README.md

-# git-plumbing
+# git-pumbling-recipes
-Git pumbling recipes, not you usual git porcelain.
+Git pumbling, not the usual porcelain.